Bayer: Roundup

 In August 2018, two months after Bayer acquired Monsanto, a U.S. jury ordered Monsanto to pay $289 million to a school groundskeeper who claimed his Non-Hodgkin's lymphoma was caused by regularly using Roundup, a glyphosate-based herbicide produced by Monsanto.
-Following the verdict, Bayer's share price dropped by around 14% or $14 Billion in market capitalization.
+Following the Johnson v.
+Monsanto Co. verdict, Bayer's share price dropped by around 14% or $14 Billion in market capitalization.
 The company filed an appeal on 18 September 2018.
 Pending appeal, the award was later reduced to $78.5 million.
 In November 2018, Monsanto appealed the judgement, asking an appellate court to consider a motion for a new trial.
 A verdict on the appeal was delivered in June 2020 upholding the verdict but further reducing the award to $21.5 million.
-On 13 May 2019, a United States Superior Court Judge ordered Bayer to pay more than $ 2.5 billion in damages to a couple in California, both of whom contracted non-Hodgkin's Lymphoma, later cut to $87 million on appeal.)
+On 13 May 2019, a United States Superior Court Judge ordered Bayer to pay more than $ 2.5 billion in damages to a couple in California, both of whom contracted non-Hodgkin's Lymphoma, later cut to $87 million on appeal.

 In June 2020, the company agreed to pay $9.6 billion to settle more than 10,000 lawsuits claiming harm from Roundup, saying this action will result in the resolution of 75% of those claims.
 Bayer will also assign $1.25 billion for future claims, an action that needs approval from the US District Court, Northern District of California.
 The settlement, according to the company, does not admit either liability or wrongdoing, but brings an end to irresolution in the case.
 The settlement does not include three cases that have already gone to jury trials and are being appealed.
 In July 2020, the California Court of Appeals denied the appeal but reduced the damages owed to $20.4 million.
+As of 2023, around 165,000 claims, more than 50,000 of which still pending, have been made against Roundup, mostly alleging that it had caused cancer.